jiayuasu/GeoSparkTemplateProject/README.md

 # GeoSpark Template Project
 [![Build Status](https://travis-ci.org/jiayuasu/GeoSparkTemplateProject.svg?branch=master)](https://travis-ci.org/jiayuasu/GeoSparkTemplateProject)

-This repository contains five template projects for GeoSpark, GeoSparkSQL and GeoSparkViz.
+This repository contains six template projects for GeoSpark, GeoSparkSQL and GeoSparkViz.
 The template projects have been configured properly.
 You are able to compile, package, and run the code locally without any extra coding.

 GeoSpark repository is available here: [GeoSpark GitHub Repository](https://github.com/DataSystemsLab/GeoSpark)

 The Master branch supports GeoSpark 1.0.0 and later.
 Old templates for GeoSpark (0.9.1 and earlier), Babylon (0.3 and earlier) are available here: [Old template](https://github.com/jiayuasu/GeoSparkTemplateProject/tree/old-template)

+GeoSpark-Analysis is a template that shows how to use GeoSpark in Spatial Data Mining: [GeoSpark-Analysis](https://github.com/jiayuasu/GeoSparkTemplateProject/tree/master/geospark-analysis)

 ## Folder structure
 The folder structure of this repository is as follows.